nickbrazeau/nickbrazeau.github.io/content/authors/nickbrazeau/_index.md

 - Researchers
 - Visitors
 ---
-I am a [MD/PhD Candidate](https://www.med.unc.edu/mdphd/) and [NIH F30 Fellow](https://reporter.nih.gov/project-details/9679726) at the University of North Carolina.
-As an aspiring physician-scientist and infectious disease epidemiologist, I seek to intersect molecular epidemiology, genomics, statistical modeling, and spatial statistics to improve health among the historically underserved.
-I am currently applying to Internal Medicine residency (Match 2023) with the intent of pursuing an ABIM/PSTP track with fellowship training in Infectious Diseases.
+I am a resident physician (start date: July 2023) at Duke Hospitals pursuing an PSTP track with prospective fellowship training in Infectious Diseases.
+In my career as a physician-scientist and infectious disease epidemiologist, I hope to use the intersection of molecular epidemiology, genomics, statistical modeling, and spatial statistics to improve health among the historically underserved.